xrettle/WFGY/README.md

    > download from GitHub

 2. **Upload**
-   > upload the TXT pack to a flagship LLM that supports file input
+   > upload the TXT pack to a flagship LLM with full reasoning enabled

 3. **Run**
-   > upload the TXT to auto boot the demo (say `run` to re enter)
+   > upload the TXT and the demo auto boots

 ---